 Much like the above massage gun, foam rollers are a much cheaper alternative to targeting deep tissue muscle.
 However, the main difference is that you use roll techniques to concentrate on certain muscle groups.

-I have personally found foam rollers to be very useful for targeting my leg muscles and also my back in areas that are hard to massage or reach yourself.
+I have personally found foam rollers to be very useful for targeting my leg muscles and also my back in areas that are hard to massage or reach.

-Here are some foam roller options on Amazon you can check out here.
+Here are some foam roller options on Amazon you can check out here or check out Pulseroll’s vibrating foam roller.

 10. Compression therapy

-According to Healthline, compression therapy basically controls pressure to increase blood flow in your legs, whilst improving blood flow and supporting your veins and to decrease swelling.
+According to Healthline, compression therapy basically controls pressure to increase blood flow in your legs, whilst improving blood flow and supporting your veins and decreasing swelling.

 Sometimes it is our lifestyle choices that can play an impact on our recovery after training.
 There are plenty of simple recovery choices we can make each day and some of these are just extra ideas you can use to help alongside some more obvious ones.